Can Dogs Eat Broccoli? Yes, in Moderation

 Vitamin K is present abundantly in broccoli, and it also helps in promoting bone health.
 Vitamin K is also a major factor in blood clotting.

-A fat-soluble vitamin called vitamin K is essential for triggering your dog's blood to clot.
-Digestion of some rat and mouse toxins prevents dogs from using the vitamin K that is already present in their systems, which results in hemorrhage and, if left untreated, death.
+A fat-soluble vitamin called vitamin K is essential for triggering your dog’s blood to clot.
+Digestion of some rat and mouse toxins prevents dogs from using the vitamin K that is already present in their systems, which results in haemorrhage and, if left untreated, death.

 Potassium and Iron